cynixx3/third-party-miner-installer-for-ethos/README.md

 ```
 Where `c94e13` is your EthOS rig hostname.
 You can get **your** miners hostname by running the terminal command `hostname`

-Next set your pool and wallet
+### Set your pool and wallet
+for local configs or remote configs to apply globally use
 ```
 proxywallet walletORusername
 proxypool1 pool.com:port